tristanbatchler/tbat.me/_posts/2022-11-21-godot-python-mmo-part-2.md

 * `manage.py`, and
 * `models.py`.

-Additionally, create a folder called `migrations/` and place a single, empty file inside called `__init__.py`.
+Also inside the `server/` folder, create a folder called `migrations/` and place a single, empty file inside called `__init__.py`.
 This file is required for database updates to occur later on, but we do not need to do anything with it.
 Your server directory should look like this now:
 * `server/`
     * `migrations/`
         * `__init__.py`